resource-watch/data-pre-processing/ocn_012_coral_reef_tourism_value/README.md

 - Annual Value of On-Reef Coral Tourism (2013 USD/km²): Estimated annual economic value per square kilometer of on-reef activities to the tourism sector.
 - Annual Value of Reef-Adjacent Coral Tourism (2013 USD/km²): Estimated annual economic value per square kilometer of reef-adjacent activities and services to the tourism sector.

 To process this data for display on Resource Watch, the GeoDataBase was downloaded, and the layers of interest were extracted into individual shapefiles.
 Existing attributes were used to calculate a new attribute describe value per square kilometer.
 This attribute was then rasterized into a single-band GeoTIFF, which geospatial properties identical to the originating vector files.
-These GeoTIFF files were then merged into one multi-band GeoTIFF, with separate bands containnig the data for each variable.
+These GeoTIFF files were then merged into one multi-band GeoTIFF, with separate bands containig the data for each variable.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/ocn_012_coral_reef_tourism_value/ocn_012_coral_reef_tourism_value.py) for more details on this processing.